swapniltake1/student-management-sys-aws/README.md

 # Student Management System

 This project is a Student Management System built with Java and Spring Boot.
-It provides an API for managing student data and is designed to be hosted on AWS EC2 with a cloud database.
+It provides an API for managing student data and is designed to be hosted on AWS EC2 build with a cloud database.

 ## Features